datanav/docs/terms.rst

 in accordance with the terms of this Agreement, exclusively for the Customer's internal business purposes.
-This right is conditional on the payment of the applicable subscription fee and other fees as set out in Appendix 2 (“Subscription Fee”).
+This right is conditional on the payment of the applicable subscription fee and other fees as set out in Subscription Fee, payment terms.
 Any applicable Subscription Fee is provided on the Customer's account overview.

 The Payment of the Subscription Fee and the compliance with the terms of